-When are the Tony Awards?
+What are the Tony Awards?

-Where are the Tony Awards?
+When are the 2021 Tony Awards?

 How do I get tickets to the Tony Awards?